riteshahlawat/portfolio/blogs/working-in-the-us.md

 > For those whose degree is different from their offer letter (Ex: Degree is in Biology but have an offer for a Product Manager role) see [here](#getting-a-work-visa)

-Getting a TN visa is pretty straight forward.
+Getting a TN visa is pretty straightforward.
 You can get it at the border.
 Yeah I was surprised when I first heard this too.
-You apply right at customs if you're flying or at the border station if you're driving out.
+You apply right at customs if you're flying or at the border station if you're driving.
 It only costs $50 USD as well.

 I applied at the airport before my flight so I can tell you about my experience with that.
-Right after you get passed security (where they check your carry-on and stuff), you'll have to get in line to meet with a US customs officer.
+Right after you get past security (where they check your carry-on and stuff), you'll have to get in line to meet with a US customs officer.
 They will ask you your purpose for coming into the states and you will mention that you are looking to apply for a TN visa and they'll take your fingerprint and passport and take you to a separate room to wait for your interview.

 ### The dreaded interview

-Depending on how busy it is, it can take anywhere from 30 minutes to 2 hours to go through the entire process so I'd reccommend coming 4 hours before your flight.
+Depending on how busy it is, it can take anywhere from 30 minutes to 2 hours to go through the entire process so I'd recommend coming 4 hours before your flight.
 Another thing to note is the time at which the customs office opens.
 I made the mistake of booking my flight too early in the day.
 At Pearson (Toronto airport), the customs office opened at 3:30 AM and my flight was at 6:30 AM and due to "delays" at the customs office, I ended up missing my flight after getting my visa (United rebooked me free of charge).

 After sitting for a bit you will be called up for your interview.
 This part is pretty hit or miss.
 Officers have the right to reject your visa and there are many such cases of this happening